Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Experiments

 \subsection{Changes in shape functions}

-When we see a jump in the shape function, we might want to know whether this jump commonly exists in other well-performing models.
+When we see a jump in the shape function, we might want to know whether this jump often exists in other well-performing models.
 Using the approximated Rashomon set, we can give an answer.
-For example, we might wonder if the sudden change in the shape function of ``PFratio'' in Figure \ref{fig:user-example}a is also present in other well-performing GAMs.
+For example, the shape function of ``PFratio'' in the MIMIC-II dataset has a sudden dip around 330 (see the gray curve in Figure \ref{fig:diff_shape_pfratio}).
+The jump is so deep that we might wonder if such a jump is present in other well-performing GAMs.
 We sample 10,000 points from our $\hat{R}$ and find that 7012 samples have a downward jump at the same position.
-Also, we are surprised to find that in some of the 2988 samples, the jump is instead upward.
+We are surprised to find that in some of the remaining 2988 samples, the jump is instead upward.
 Figure \ref{fig:diff_shape_pfratio} shows four different shape functions of ``PFratio'' sampled from $\hat{R}$.
-Note that the diverse set of shape functions is an advantage of the Rashomon set.
-Using other methods such as logistic regression, which minimizes loss, might always return similar coefficient vectors even with different random seeds.

 The dramatic magnitude change in either direction could be caused by the small number of data points falling in this bin ($\pi_{\textrm{bin}}$ = 1.2e-4).
 Since the weight is so small, even a tremendous change leads to only a small impact on the loss.
 In practice, using our proposed optimization methods in Section \ref{sec:app}, users can reduce or amplify the jump in the shape function or even create a different curve, as in Figure \ref{fig:user-example}.
+Note that our ability to find a diverse set of shape functions illustrates an advantage of the Rashomon set that cannot be easily seen with other approaches.